UstymUkhman/vite-plugin-glsl/README.md

 - Starting from `v1.0.0` this plugin is fully compatible with `vite^4.0.0`.

 - Starting from `v1.1.1` this plugin has a complete TypeScript support.
-You can add module declarations for shader files by using:<br />`/// <reference types="vite-plugin-glsl/ext" />`.
+Check "Usage" > "With TypeScript" for more info.

 ### Note: ###